Skip to main content

 Image from Sebastiaan ter Burg

-The Nes is a backstreet concealing a wealth of cultural surprises.
+The Nes is a backstreet that conceals a wealth of cultural surprises.
 Here you’ll find Vlaamse Cultuur House De Brakke Grond, an art space championing everything Flemish in the Netherlands; visual art, literature, dance, theatre, music, you name it.
 The varied schedule, quaint courtyard garden and atmospheric café make this unique space well worth checking out.
 Then, it’s all about innovative, dynamic performing arts at Frascati, a small independent theatre which welcomes international makers.